MenlyCSE/Grimy-Discord-Bot/README.md

-# GrimyBot
+# Grïmy - Discord Server Manager

-A discord bot that uses `discord.py`'s library and manages the Grïmy Discord server... https://discord.gg/cJPCe9ZYPS
+An AI, created in 2021, made with Discord's python library to manage the Grïmy Discord server

 ## Contributors: